 - Select which of your devices you want your blocklists activated on for the session.

 - Calculate how many minutes you need your block to run.
-It doesn’t take hours and minutes, just minutes, so if you need the block to run for two-and-a-half hours, for example, you’d enter 150 minutes.
+It doesn’t take hours and minutes, just minutes, so if you need the block to run for two-and-a-half hours, for example, then you’d enter 150 minutes.

 - Click start!